-Allergies can affect people of all ages throughout the year.
-Luckily, most household allergens—pollen, dust, and pet dander—can be lessened or eliminated with regular cleaning and the right tools, namely a vacuum that can remove these particles from upholstery, curtains, carpets, rugs, and other floor surfaces.
+Most household allergens—pollen, dust, and pet dander—can be lessened or eliminated if you use a vacuum that targets these particles and aims to remove them from upholstery, curtains, carpets, rugs, and other fabric surfaces in your home.

 Best Overall: Shark Navigator Lift-Away ADV Upright Vacuum